omeka/omeka-s-enduser/docs/modules/uridereferencer.md

 The [URI Dereferencer module](https://omeka.org/s/modules/UriDereferencer/){target=_blank} allows pages to dynamically display data from the source of many URIs on Omeka item, media, and item set pages.

 This module has no configuration settings and adds no functions to the administrative dashboard.
-It appears on the front-end, on recognizable URIs from built-in [linked data services](#linked-data-services), on resource views where a URI has been input as a metadata value.
+It appears on the front-end, on recognizable URIs from built-in [linked data services](#linked-data-services), on any resource view where a URI has been input as a metadata value.

 ![Two URIs in the Creator field with [+] toggle links beside them.](modulesfiles/uri-display.png)